Walheimat/wal-emacs/README.md

 The file can be loaded using `(org-babel-load-file (expand-file-name "configuration.org" user-emacs-directoy))` (assuming that's the file's location).

-Check out [my init file](https://gitlab.com/Walheimat/emacs-config/-/blob/master/.emacs) for reference.
+Check out [my init file](https://gitlab.com/Walheimat/emacs-config/-/blob/master/.emacs.example) for reference.
+To use, run `cp .emacs.example ../.emacs`.

+Ideally, you just init the repo in your `user-emacs-directory` to keep things in sync.

 **Note** that this config uses the `all-the-icons` package whose icons need to be downloaded manually by running `M-x all-the-icons-install-fonts` and selecting `yes`.